alejandromusic/one/README.md

 one
 ===
-This is an interactive map that shows the user where his/her current position and the position of any building or department on the college campus.
+This is an interactive map that shows the user's current position and the position of any building or department on the college campus.

-This is a web application was built using:
+This is web application was built using:
 - jQuery Mobile for the looks and navigation
 - Javascript (geolocation) to find the coordinates
 - Google Maps API